elmiko/elmiko.github.io/_posts/2014-08-05-swift-access-keystone-trust.markdown

 the trusts that could be delegated.

-All in all using trusts like this has been a good experience and shows a great deal of opportunity sharing all sorts of resources.
+All in all using trusts like this has been a good experience and shows a great deal of opportunity for sharing all sorts of resources.
 Although this example uses Swift, by delegating Heat privileges a trustee could be allowed to spawn instances.
 I imagine with the proper tweaking this could be carried to any service.